h2non/node-authrc/README.md

 ## TODO

-- Improve the matching algorithm based for regex
+- Improve the host matching algorithm for regex-like matching
 - CLI support for copy and check duplicated hosts
 - Add more destructive and smoke tests
 - Add more regex tests